 Goal: Minnesota will have safe, affordable, energy-efficient alternatives to move people and goods throughout the state.

-Transportation is the lifeblood of regions around our state – it gets people to jobs, services and activities; children to school; and allows businesses to transport goods.
-For communities to successfully grow, they need a comprehensive and sustainable transportation system that includes safe, reliable, affordable, and convenient transportation options.
+Transportation is the lifeblood of regions around our state – it gets people to jobs, services and activities; carries children to school; and allows businesses to transport goods.
+For communities to grow, they need a comprehensive and sustainable transportation system that includes safe, reliable, affordable, and convenient transportation options.

 Based on recommendations of an advisory group led by Compass Governance Chair Paul Mattessich and Transportation Commissioner Charlie Zelle, Compass expanded its key measure on cost of transportation and added measures on traffic congestion and access to destinations.
 Road pavement condition is a new measure to indicate how well our transportation infrastructure is maintained.
 The traffic injuries and deaths measure, previously in this section, has moved to public safety.